The Complete Guide to Using Travel Agencies for Small BusinessesBy Kathleen Burns

 Believe it or not, small businesses make up 99.9% of all businesses in the United States.
 Because of the limited resources available to them, small business owners and employees have to get creative with how they spend their time and operating budgets.
 Outsourcing administrative tasks is one way that small businesses can accomplish what they need to get done without straining staff or adding to their payroll.

 One of the first things that small business owners might consider outsourcing is their travel management.
-Using a travel agency is an easy and affordable way to maximize internal resources so that employees can focus on endeavors that they are uniquely qualified to do.
+Using a small business travel agency is an easy way to maximize internal resources so that employees can focus on endeavors that they are uniquely qualified to do.

 In this guide to travel agencies for small businesses you’ll learn: